 What kind of Vitamin D should I take?

 Vitamin D3 is produced when the body is exposed to sunlight (ultraviolet B radiation sunlight).
 Our bodies are amazingly efficient when it comes to producing vitamin D3.
-Vitamin D3 is typically better absorbed than Vitamin D2 supplements; Vitamin D2 is the vegetarian source.
+Vitamin D3 is typically better absorbed than Vitamin D2 supplements; Vitamin D2 is a vegetarian source.

-For the last line here can we take it out and replace with: Foods with high levels of Vitamin D include salmon, rainbow trout, herring, sardines, liver, eggs, whole milk and mushrooms like portabella, maitakes and white buttons.
+Foods with high levels of Vitamin D include salmon, rainbow trout, herring, sardines, liver, eggs, whole milk and mushrooms like portabella, maitakes and white buttons.